kenzbase/Blog-Ryuza/README.md

 # Blog By Ryuza
-yey free assets made by Type://Denpasar and Emergency :) zzz btw this is a 65% of progress so this script didnt work well
+yey free assets made by Type://Denpasar and Emergent :) zzz btw this is a 65% of progress so this script didnt work well